 On August 5, 2022, CHED approved the transfer of school operations of STI Quezon Avenue to Tanay, Rizal subject to compliance with certain requirements.
 Earlier, in September 2020, STI Quezon Avenue announced the suspension of its operations.
 In September 2022, CHED granted STI Quezon Avenue government recognitions to offer Bachelor of Science (BS) in Business Administration, BS in Tourism Management and BS in Hospitality Management.
-The government recognition to offer BS in Information Technology was issued in October 2022.
 The government recognitions received in 2022 replaced the government recognitions issued by CHED in 2009 due to the transfer of location of STI Quezon Avenue from Quezon City to Tanay, Rizal.
 STI Quezon Avenue has resumed operations on its new site in Tanay, Rizal beginning SY 2022-2023.
 The permit from the Department of Education (DepEd) to conduct senior high school classes is still in process as of report date.

-On March 16, 2023, STI ESG and the majority owners of STI Alabang entered into a deed of absolute sale wherein STI ESG acquired 60.0% of the issued and outstanding capital stock of STI Alabang from the former franchisee for \$\mathbb{P}1.00\$.
+On March 16, 2023, STI ESG and the majority owners of STI Alabang entered into a deed of absolute sale wherein STI ESG acquired 60.0% of the issued and outstanding capital stock of STI Alabang from the former franchisee for P1.00.
 Prior to this, STI ESG owned 40.0% of STI Alabang's issued and outstanding capital stock.
 With the acquisition of the 60.0% ownership, STI Alabang became a wholly-owned subsidiary of STI ESG.